 Developing renewable raw materials to preserve fossil resources

-Through its product innovations using bio-based raw materials, the Arkema group intends to meet the increasing needs of the world’s people while at the same time conserving fossil resources.
-It intends to expand this range for chemistry serving a sustainable development.
+Through its product innovations using bio-based raw materials, Arkema intends to meet the increasing needs of the world’s people while at the same time conserving fossil resources.
+Its innovative solutions respond perfectly to the UN's sustainable development goal (SGD 12) "ensure sustainable consumption and production patterns".
 In 2016, 10% of its turnover was made with renewable materials.

 With its products based on renewable raw materials, the Arkema group contributes to the effort of fossils and non-renewable materials preservation.
 Its developments are about bio-based polymers derivative from glycerol and vegetal oils.

 Those polymers have a lower environmental impact especially the carbon footprint, in comparison to more traditional products.